-Because you have to ask – how can an assortment of children’s footwear amount to so much business?
+Because you have to ask – how can children’s footwear amount to so much business?

-The catch is that not all shoes in this category are bought by children.
-Merchandisers working for retailers and brands often buy kids footwear for women; after all, the grade school sizing (3Y to 7Y) share common stick-sizes with women’s running shoes.
+Not all shoes in this category are bought by children.
+Merchandisers often buy kids footwear for women; after all, the grade school sizing (3Y to 7Y) share common stick-sizes with women’s running shoes.
 The fact that children’s shoes are lower-priced makes it an easier sell.

-Most ‘women’ running shoes are derived from a ‘pink it and shrink it’ design approach.
-In other words, take a men’s running shoe, narrow the last to a ‘B’ width, size it down, and splash some pink or blue over the shoe – a done to death color stereotype for women’s athletic footwear which is done to death.
+Most ‘women’ running shoes are based on a ‘pink it and shrink it’ design approach.
+In other words, take a men’s running shoe, narrow the last to a ‘B’ width, size it down, and splash some pink or blue over the shoe – a color stereotype for women’s athletic footwear which is done to death.

-There have been some half-hearted efforts by the brands. adidas released its PureBoost X for women over a year ago, but that’s only one shoe.
-To our knowledge, Nike does not have a gender specific running shoe, and neither does New Balance.
+There have been some half-hearted efforts by the brands. adidas introduced the PureBoost X for women sometime back, but it was gone within a year.
+To our knowledge, Nike does not have a gender specific running shoe, and nor does New Balance.

-The excuse offered by footwear brands for not offering (enough) gender specific footwear is that the ‘women’s business isn’t large enough.’
-But how do you know that without selling women’s product in the first place?
-And no, the occasional ‘women only’ shoe release doesn’t count.
+The reason given by footwear brands for not offering gender-specific footwear is that the ‘women’s business isn’t large enough.’

-But all this is wishful thinking, and we know that this isn’t going to happen.
+But this is wishful thinking; it isn’t going to happen anytime soon.

-So if brands do not sell gender-specific shoes, how did we come with a list of best running shoes for women?
+So if brands do not sell gender-specific shoes, how did we compile a list of the best running shoes for women?
 The short answer is: we made the best of what’s available.